 What We've Achieved

-- Ellen Noble wins her second consecutive U23 Cyclocross National Championship racing with JAM Fund Cycling Team.
+JAM alumna Ellen Noble wins her third consecutive U23 Cyclocross National Championship.

-- JAM Fund holds Sixth Annual Grand Fundo to support promising athletes.
+JAM Fund holds ninth annual Grand Fundo to support young, promising athletes.

-- JAM Fund celebrates more than a decade of helping young cyclists.
+JAM Fund celebrates fifteen years of helping young cyclists.